Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Discussion

 Software professionals \textbf{felt less lonely and improved their social contacts}.
-During the first lockdown in Spring 2020, many people had to abruptly reduce their social interactions~\cite{chan2021can}.
+During the first lockdown in Spring 2020, many people had to reduce their social interactions abruptly~\cite{chan2021can}.
 As a consequence, this increased the sense of loneliness and isolation.
 Nevertheless, also, in this case, developers showed a high level of resilience.
 Indeed, we report a significant decrease in emotional loneliness and an increase in the quality of social contact.
-This means that software engineers increasingly reached out to their social contacts when they felt lonely, thereby coping well with the challenging conditions of the pandemic.
+This is a possible indication that software engineers increasingly reached out to their social contacts when they felt lonely, thereby coping well with the challenging conditions of the pandemic.
 Similarly, the quality of their relationships increased.
 This is important because having a reliable social support network is an essential coping mechanism, especially in hard times and in moments of high stress~\cite{weinstein2011self,carver1989assessing}.

 These findings are relevant for organizations planning to implement a hybrid or remote work policy.
 Software engineers showed a high level of resilience when coping with unexpected events.
-At the same time, their social network was a crucial support while working from home.
-This insight is also supported by previous research, where communication was found a relevant predictor for developers' satisfaction during the lockdown~\cite{miller2021your}.
-Consequently, a proactive company policy of employees' inclusion would sustain their well-being levels.
-This would require a particular effort from the middle management (because they are the direct company interface for each employee) to ensure that every team member can express herself and maintain stimulating and nurturing relationships with their peers, since even interacting with weak social ties (i.e., acquaintances) can improve people's well-being~\cite{sandstrom2014social}.
+At the same time, their social network was of crucial support while working from home.
+This insight is also supported by previous research, where communication was found to be a relevant predictor for developers' satisfaction during the lockdown~\cite{miller2021your}.
+Consequently, a proactive company policy of employee inclusion would sustain their well-being levels.
+This would require a particular effort from the middle management (because they are the direct company interface for each employee) to ensure that every team member can express themselves and maintain stimulating and nurturing relationships with their peers since even interacting with weak social ties (i.e., acquaintances) can improve people's well-being~\cite{sandstrom2014social}.

-Moreover, we also found that \textbf{self-blame increased}.
-This finding was unexpected and might relate to the phenomenon known as survivor's guilt~\cite{hutson2015survivor}, which has been observed, for example, among caretakers of cancer patients and is positively associated with remorse~\cite{kreitler2012survivor}.
-We speculate that self-blame is positively associated with survivor's guilt (e.g., of not having been affected by COVID-19) and remorse and might be stronger among those developers who experienced loss (e.g., a relative who died because of COVID-19).
-Mindful organizations might offer employees psychological support to address the guilt and remorse specifically.